ennulife/ennulifeassessments/documentation/REFACTORING_AND_MAINTENANCE_GUIDE.md

 Beyond the configuration changes, several other key improvements were made:

--   **Consolidated Classes**: All "original" and "fixed" versions of classes have been removed.
-The plugin now uses a single, reliable set of "enhanced" classes.
+-   **Refactored Question Rendering**: The `render_question` method in `includes/class-assessment-shortcodes.php` has been significantly refactored for clarity and maintainability.
+The previous complex `if/else` block was replaced with a clean `switch` statement.
+Logic for each question type (e.g., `radio`, `select`, `checkbox`) is now encapsulated in its own private helper method (e.g., `_render_radio_question`).
+This makes the code easier to read, debug, and extend.

+-   **Performance Optimization (N+1 Query Prevention)**: A performance bottleneck on the admin user profile page was resolved.
+The code now pre-fetches all user meta for the displayed user in a single query before looping through the assessments.
+This primes the WordPress object cache and prevents the "N+1" problem, where a separate database query was being made for every single piece of metadata.
+This is a model for how data should be fetched efficiently elsewhere in the plugin.

+-   **Consolidated Hook Management**: All WordPress action and filter hooks are now managed from a central location.
+Initialization hooks (`init`) are set in the main plugin file (`ennu-life-plugin.php`), ensuring a predictable load order and preventing conflicts from duplicate hook registrations that were previously scattered in different classes.

--   **Security and Performance**: The plugin has undergone a comprehensive security and performance audit.
-All AJAX actions are protected with nonces, all output is properly escaped, and all database queries are prepared to prevent SQL injection.
+-   **Security and Stability**: The plugin has undergone a comprehensive audit.
+All AJAX actions are protected with nonces, all output is properly escaped, and database queries are prepared to prevent SQL injection.
+A critical bug in the age calculation was also fixed.
--   **Uninstallation**: The plugin now includes an uninstallation hook that will remove all plugin data when it's deleted.